Last year we posted the best solution for streaming your church services live to Facebook. How has this changed in the year since that post?

 - Hold the phone in landscape orientation.
 That means hold it so it’s wide not tall.
 Videos in landscape look more like a TV show than amateur social media videos.
 Only break this rule if you know everyone who watches only watches on a phone.

 - Use an external microphone.
 If possible, get a good external microphone and attach it to the phone.
 Believe it or not, but sound matters more than video quality, even in video streaming.
 People will put up with a low quality video signal longer than they will poor audio quality.
 If your stream doesn’t sound clear, get a mic.
-Consider a wireless mic system if only one person will speak or sing for the service.
+Consider a if only one person will speak or sing for the service.
 Since that’s not likely, then get a wired mic and put it as close to the stage as possible.
 Sit on the front row with the phone.

 - Get a phone tripod.
 You can buy a decent holder and tripod for your phone.
 I prefer tripod mounts for smartphones from a company called Joby.
 They fit on a regular tripod or on one of their tripods, like the GorillaPod which you can put on the back of a pew or chair in your church.